Foods to Try During Treatment

 Cancer treatment can place a lot of nutritional demand on your body.
 It is important to try to consistently consume a healthy diet and to drink nourishing beverages.
 The main nutritional goals during this time are to maintain a healthy weight and eat healthy foods that supply your body with calories and nutrients for energy, repair, recovery, and healing.

-A healthful eating pattern includes plenty of vegetables and fruit, moderate amounts of whole grains, and plant protein sources like nuts, beans, lentils, tofu, and tempeh, along with modest portions of sh, poultry, lean meats, and nonfat or low-fat dairy foods.
+A healthful eating pattern includes plenty of vegetables and fruit, moderate amounts of whole grains, and plant protein sources like nuts, beans, lentils, tofu, and tempeh, along with modest portions of fish, poultry, lean meats, and nonfat or low-fat dairy foods.
 Side effects of cancer therapy may affect your eating habits and nutritional status.
-Here are suggestions for managing common eating dffculties during and after treatment.
+Here are suggestions for managing common eating difficulties during and after treatment.

 Nausea is a common side effect of cancer treatment.
 It can sometimes be accompanied by vomiting.
 Anticipation of a treatment session can cause nausea in some cases.

 - Foods to try: Toast and crackers, yogurt, sherbet, popsicles, pretzels, angel food cake, canned fruits (peaches, pears, fruit cocktail), skinned chicken (baked, boiled), oatmeal, broths

 - Foods to avoid: Any food that’s fatty, greasy, fried, spicy, very sweet or has a strong odor

 Once vomiting is under control, try small amounts of clear liquids or soft foods.